acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 The situation described in the utterance is interpreted as the result (effect) of the situation presented in the anchor.
 A typical discourse marker is “as a result”. (cf. PDTB Result, Prasad et al. 2007, p.26,29; Webber et al. 2019, p.20)

-- (72) Now, though, enormous costs for earthquake relief will pile on top of outstanding costs for hurricane relief. “**That obviously means that** we won’t have enough for all of the emergencies that are now facing us, ... ,” Mr. Fitzwater said.
-(PDTB3, wsj 1824)
+- (72) Now, though, enormous costs for earthquake relief will pile on top of outstanding costs for hurricane relief. “**That obviously means that** we won’t have enough for all of the emergencies that are now facing us, and we will have to consider appropriate requests for follow-on funding,” Mr. Fitzwater said.
+(PDTB3, wsj 1824; Prasad and Bunt 2015)

 - (73) “We are going to explode lower,” says the flamboyant market seer, . . . **[Implicit=so]** Anyone telling you to buy stocks in this market is technically irresponsible.
 (PDTB3, wsj 0359)